sampopeltonen/Pi64/README.md

 Some of the major things that do not work yet:

-* Sprites
+* Sprite graphics
 * Any way to load software, this is quite a big question mark as how to proceed with (Test suite programs are compiled inside the binary and can be fed into C64 memory by pressing F7)
 * joystick connections
 * Sound

 Possibility to connect real C64 cartridges to the Raspberry Pi would be ideal, but unfortunately it's not possible.
-To my understanding Raspberry Pi is too slow for the needed serial-parallel connection.
+Raspberry Pi is too slow for the needed serial-parallel connection and there is over 40 lines to cartridge.

 ![konehuone](https://raw.github.com/sampopeltonen/pi64/master/docs/C64KeyboardAdapter.jpg) |
 ----|